klausfrieler/jazz_harmony/README.md

-# Jazz Harmony Anaylsis App
+# Jazz Harmony Analysis App

 This app allows you visualize and analyses chord sequences from the iRealBook and the Weimar Jazz Database